RobinStamer/Exalted-Characters/characters/vasi.markdown

     3m      S3,-1  Peacible Conclusion                     : Scene, Valor, touch target, remove wound pens.
 If CoDeath inflict -3i Crippling.
     3m      Sup    Smooth Transition                       : Valor, deal Agg to CoDeath, 1 automatic level post-soak, ghosts pass on to Leethe
     -

+###Occult

+    3m      S5,-1  Mark of Exaltation                      : Compassion, Obvious, Scene, +1 App vs characters who see the light
+                                                           ; 50E yards anyone who can see the light can see all demat spirits ; Spirits and Secrets can see the light.
+    5m      S5,-0  Telltale Symphony                       : Basic, Hour, Sonar version of AESS (222)

+###Performance

+    //--      Perm   Heart-Brightening Presentation Style    : Compassion, Perf, Bur, Pres, Soc Exs interchangable, first Compassion channel in scene is 0wp
+    //5m,1wp  S5,-1  Defesnse of Shining Joy                 : Combo-No, Scene, use Perf or Dodge for DDV, ignore Perf pens to it, reduce action pens by 1
+    //5m      Sup    Perfection in Life                      : Compassion, (must enhance belief or behavior), if the target doesn't resist they may get +1wp
+    //5m1w    SL4,-1 Song of Spirit Persuasion               : Basic, Servitude, 1 wp to resist for a scene, Intimacy is formed every 25 hours for a Story.
+Can become Ally.

+###Resistance

+    5m1w1B  S5,-1  Fire and Water Treaty                   : Indef, Protection from Element (must have sample) 5m      Ref 7  Optimistic Security Practice            : Scene, +E+Res Soak 3m1w    Ref 7  Shield of Destiny                       : Indef, roll (Dex+Res), remove sux dice from post-soak down to 1 die.
+Save that to counter-attack someone with it later.

 ###Thrown